 In 2019, CBRL marked the centenary of its founding institute, the British School of Archaeology in Jerusalem (BSAJ).
 Over one hundred years later, CBRL operates as a UK charity to produce and disseminate original, rigorous independent scholarship in the humanities and social sciences and facilitate UK-Levantine academic collaborations, partnerships and knowledge exchange.

 CBRL was established in 1998, incorporating the BSAJ and the British Institute at Amman for Archaeology and History (BIAAH).
-Today, CBRL has offices at the British Academy in London.
-The two institutes continue as the Kenyon Institute in Jerusalem (renamed in 2001) and the British Institute in Amman (renamed in 2009).
-CBRL is part of a network of British International Research Institutes (BIRI) affiliated with the British Academy, the UK’s national body for the humanities and social sciences.
+The two institutes continue today as the CBRL Kenyon Institute in Jerusalem (renamed in 2001) and the CBRL Amman Institute in Jordan.
+CBRL is one of the British International Research Institutes (BIRI) with an office at the British Academy.

 The BSAJ was initially intended as a training ground for the Palestine Department of Antiquities.
 Following a process of familiarisation and survey in Palestine by its staff, the first excavations were undertaken at Harbaj, Amr and Kussis in 1922.
 The assistant director of the school, W.J.
 Phythian-Adams, also directed the Palestine Exploration Fund’s excavations at ‘Askalan (Ashkelon) and was responsible for the organisation of the Palestine Museum.
 By 1924 the BSAJ was running classes in excavation training and seminars on excavation method, which were attended by representatives of the American School and the Ecole Biblique, with whom there existed close relations.